Pricing Competency: 8 Steps To Build A Great Pricing Team 🤼

 What pricing competency model is your business using to measure core pricing competencies?
 Do you have a talent management strategy specifically for pricing professionals?
 Does it measure essential competencies required for high performing pricing teams?
-When was it last updated?
+When did you last update it?
 Was the pricing team involved in creating it and testing it?

-The harsh reality for most pricing functions is that pricing skills, knowledge and abilities are largely misunderstood or even unknown to a lot of businesses.
-Many businesses still do not have a robust and meaningful talent management strategy in place to accommodate pricing professionals’ progression to leadership positions.
+The harsh reality for most pricing approaches is that pricing skills, knowledge and abilities are largely misunderstood or even unknown to a lot of businesses.
+Many businesses still do not have a robust and meaningful talent management strategy in place.
+That is, to accommodate pricing professionals’ progression to leadership positions.

 Why is this happening?

 Designing effective competency models for pricing professionals is a critical part of an organisation’s talent management strategy, but it is easier said than done.
 Businesses often create generic competency models with vaguely defined behaviours.
-Many do not know what competency framework to use in the first place because they do not have the insight into pricing and commercial management.
-Many just pull out a finance or accounting framework to define pricing competencies (otherwise known as the cookie cutter approach).
+Many do not know what competency framework to use in the first place.
+For the reason that they do not have the insight into pricing and commercial management.
+Many just pull out a finance or accounting framework to define pricing competencies (otherwise known as the cookie-cutter approach).
 Some fall into the trap of telling pricing professionals what they shouldn’t be doing, without pinpointing what they should be doing.
 And in some cases, firms revise competency models on a very infrequent basis.
 As a result, many businesses are emphasising pricing behaviours that are outdated and failing to account for changes in customer value, team dynamics, pricing structures and talent management.

 What can be done about it?